w3c/wai-website/pages/about/groups/task-forces/conformance-testing/work-statement.md

 ## Status

-This Work Statement was proposed to AG WG on xx xx 2024 and will be active if approved.
+This Work Statement was approved by the AG Chairs on 31 January 2025 and is now active.
 The prior [2020 work statement](/about/groups/task-forces/conformance-testing/work-statement-2020/) is available.
 The [Task Force home page](/about/groups/task-forces/conformance-testing/) contains information about the operation and resources of this group.

 Objective
 ---------